gvwilson/thirdbit/fiction/iffy/index.md

 Iffy turned the interaction speed to maximum as the sim unfolded.
 People burned coal,
 then oil,
-then coal again even when they knew what it was doing to the world.
+then coal again even though they knew what it was doing to the world.
 Forests were cut down or worn to nothing by drought as the winds shifted… Fish disappeared as pollution and warming took their toll, replaced by the jellyfish that now choked the seas.